NeLLi-team/gvclass/docs/reference/markers.md

 | 106 | Genetic code similar to code 6, found in some novel giant virus genomes |
 | 129 | Genetic code similar to code 29, found in some novel giant virus genomes |

-Every code above is tested for every nucleotide query.
-This is not configurable; see [Configuration reference](configuration.md).

-Selection rule, applied per query:

-- Start from meta (code 0).
+Codes are ranked by complete marker hits, average best-hit score, coding density, then code preference.
+If the top-ranked candidate is not code `0` and code `0` is available, that candidate must exceed code `0` by at least one of these margins:

-- Replace it when another code yields at least 2 more complete marker hits.
+- 2 complete marker hits;
-- Or an average best-hit score at least 10 percent higher.
+- 10% in average best-hit score;
-- Or a coding density at least 5 percent higher.
+- 5% in coding density (relative increase).

-Any one of the three conditions is sufficient.
+Otherwise, code `0` is retained.
+The code panel is fixed.

-The selected code is written to the `ttable` column.
-When the pyrodigal meta model wins, `ttable` reads `codemeta`.
-Protein (`.faa`) input skips gene calling and reports `ttable` `no_fna`, and its nucleotide statistics (`GCperc`, `CODINGperc`) are `0.00`.
+The selected code appears in `ttable`; code `0` is reported as `codemeta`.
+Protein (`.faa`) input skips gene calling, reports `ttable=no_fna`, and has `GCperc=0.00` and `CODINGperc=0.00`.

-For the full gene-calling and marker-detection sequence, see [How it works](../explanation/how-it-works.md).
+See [how it works](../explanation/how-it-works.md) for the gene-calling and marker-detection workflow.